Ayo Obileye: Career

 In August 2015, he returned to Dagenham & Redbridge on loan until January 2016, after a successful loan the previous season.

 Obileye had a two-year spell at Eastleigh from 2016 to 2018, scoring 11 goals in 53 games in all competitions.
 He joined Maidenhead United for the 2018–19 season.

 On 4 June 2019, Obileye joined Ebbsfleet United.

 On 9 September 2020, Obileye signed for Scottish Championship club Queen of the South on a one-year contract.
 Despite playing in a defensive role, Obileye scored 9 league goals during the 2020–21 season, finishing second top goalscorer for the Doonhamers behind Connor Shields with 11 goals (8 league and 3 cup) and he was also second top goalscorer alongside three other players in the Scottish Championship, all behind Liam Boyce of Hearts with 14 goals.

 On 6 May 2021, Obileye signed a pre-contract agreement with Livingston, agreeing a two-year contract, with a further one-year option.
 Livingston won the chase from other Scottish Premiership clubs for his signature.

 Following his departure from Livingston, Obileye signed for Cangzhou Mighty Lions in the Chinese Super League in June 2024.
 He made his debut on 26 June 2024 against Beijing Guoan.
 After making 15 appearances and scoring two goals, Obileye was forced to leave Cangzhou when they were expelled from the Chinese Super League.

 On 24 May 2025, Obileye joined Finnish Veikkausliiga club SJK Seinäjoki on a deal for the remainder of the season, to strengthen their injury-weakened defence.

+On 12 January 2026, Obileye joined fellow Veikkausliiga club Gnistan on a one-year contract.